EvanGao666/ntu-debox-bot/README.md

 For details, please check CONTRIBUTING.md.

 ## 📜 License
-Distributed under the MIT License.
+Distributed under the GPL-3.0 license.
 See LICENSE for more information.